A Jitter Buffer is a piece of software inside a Media Engine taking care of the following network characteristics:

 Adaptive Jitter Buffer

 In more sophisticated setups, an Adaptive Jitter Buffer is employed.
 Unlike a static Jitter Buffer, an Adaptive Jitter Buffer can adjust the buffering delay dynamically based on the network conditions.
+What is implemented for WebRTC in web browsers as an Adaptive Jitter Buffer.

 This flexibility allows for a more optimized performance, ensuring smoother communications even under fluctuating network conditions.

-1. Forward Error Correction (FEC):
+1. Forward Error Correction (FEC)

 Forward Error Correction is a technique used to enhance the reliability of data transmission.
 In FEC, the sender encodes the message in a redundant way by adding some error-correcting code, which helps the receiver to correct errors without needing a reverse channel to request retransmission of data.

-3. Packet Loss Concealment (PLC):
+3. Packet Loss Concealment (PLC)

 Packet Loss Concealment is a technique used to mask the effects of lost or discarded packets.
 In real-time communications like VoIP, when a packet is lost, PLC algorithms can generate a plausible substitute for the missing data based on the previously received data.